blocshop/sockets-for-cordova/README.md

 ### Properties
 #### `state: Socket.State`
 Provides state of the socket.
-It can have 4 values represented by `Socket.State` enum: `Socket.State.CLOSED`, `Socket.State.OPENING`, `Socket.State.OPENED` or `Socket.State.CLOSING`.
+It can have 4 values represented by `Socket.State` enum:
+- `Socket.State.CLOSED`
+- `Socket.State.OPENING`
+- `Socket.State.OPENED`
+- `Socket.State.CLOSING`

 Initial state of socket is CLOSED.
 Invoking `open` method changes state to OPENING.
 If it's successfuly opened, it goes to OPENED state.
 If opening fails, it goes back to CLOSED.
 Socket goes to CLOSING state immediately after `close` method is called.
 When socket is closed (by the server or by calling close method), it goes to CLOSED state.